Divorce after five years separation: the old ground for divorce

 In English and Welsh law, five years separation is defined as you and your ex-partner having been separated for at least five years.
 This means you must have been physically separate (living apart, sleeping separately and keeping your finances (bills etc) separate for at least five years).

-If you’re not sure if five years separation is the right ground for divorce in your situation, read our blog on the reasons, or 'grounds for divorce/dissolution' in England and Wales.
+If you’re not sure if five years of separation is the right ground for divorce in your situation, read our blog on the reasons, or 'grounds for divorce/dissolution' in England and Wales.

 Does my partner have to agree?